-Although having a fair complexion is a risk factor for skin cancer, people of all skin colors can get skin cancer.
+Although having a fair complexion is a risk factor for skin cancer, people of all skin colours can get skin cancer.
 Moreover, older age is the main risk factor for most cancers.
 The chance of getting cancer increases as you get older.

 Basal cell carcinoma, squamous cell carcinoma of the skin, and actinic keratosis often appear as a change in the skin.
-However, it should be noted that Not all changes in the skin are a sign of skin cancer.
+However, it should be noted that not all changes in the skin are a sign of skin cancer.
 Always check with your doctors if you notice changes in your skin

 Signs of skin cancer may include the following: